 Welcome to the California Community Colleges Student Mental Health Program Website.

-The CCC SMHP is a partnership between the CCCCO and the Foundation for California Community Colleges (FCCC).
-There are four main components of the CCC SMHP:
+CCC SMHP is a partnership between the California Community Colleges Chancellor's Office (CCCCO) and the Foundation for Community Colleges (Foundation).

 This is a 4-hour, NO-COST training for faculty and staff about the specific readjustment and mental health needs that impact student veterans' success in the classroom and on campus.

 Join Each Mind Matters for its upcoming webinar series.
 The series will provide a deeper understanding of mental health awareness, stigma and discrimination reduction, suicide prevention strategies, and available materials.
 The presentations will have a special focus on learning from existing school and community-based efforts across the state.

 The new EMM Resource Center houses all the resources and materials that have been developed through the EMM initiatives including Know The Signs, Directing Change, Walk In Our Shoes, SanaMente, Reconozca Las Señales, and Ponte En Mis Zapatos.
 It includes data and reports, outreach materials, marketing materials, guides, toolkits, and more.
 You can also quickly access the EMM Resource Center from your mobile device’s home screen: learn more with the iPhone and Android tutorials.

 The EMM Shop has also added several new promotional and educational materials for supporting California’s Mental Health Movement.
 All proceeds from the Each Mind Matters store go to support mental health outreach and education across California.